One A.M. (album)

 One A.M. is the first studio album by American rapper Diverse.
 It was released on Chocolate Industries in 2003.
-The album features production by RJD2, Prefuse73, Madlib, and Jeff Parker.
-Guest appearances include Vast Aire, Lyrics Born, and Jean Grae.
+The album features production by RJD2, Prefuse 73, Madlib and Jeff Parker.
+Guest appearances include Vast Aire, Lyrics Born and Jean Grae.

 Critical reception

 Steve Huey of AllMusic gave the album 4 stars out of 5, calling it "[a] thoroughly excellent debut."
 He added, "Diverse's greatest strength as a rapper is his flow, as he spins a dense web of painstakingly constructed language over the beats as though he were spreading soft butter on toast."

 Gabe Gloden of Stylus Magazine gave the album a grade of A−, stating: "There's not one dud to be found on One A.M., and at a lean 42 minutes, Diverse deserves at least that much of your time."
 Noel Dix of Exclaim! said: "Along with Vast Aire of Cannibal Ox and the mighty Jean Grae, there is simply far too much talent on this effort to go unnoticed."